 Approach: The above recursive solution certainly has many overlapping sub-problems.
-For example, if wee consider A = “XXX”, B = “XXX” and C = “XXXXXX” and draw recursion tree, there will be many overlapping subproblems.
+For example, if we consider A = “XXX”, B = “XXX” and C = “XXXXXX” and draw a recursion tree, there will be many overlapping subproblems.
 Therefore, like any other typical Dynamic Programming problems, we can solve it by creating a table and store results of sub-problems in a bottom-up manner.
-For top-down approach of the above solution can be modified by adding a Hash Map.
+The top-down approach of the above solution can be modified by adding a Hash Map.

-- Create a DP array (matrix) of size M*N, where m is size of first string and n is the size of second string.
+- Create a DP array (matrix) of size M*N, where m is the size of the first string and n is the size of the second string.
 Initialize the matrix to false.

 - Run a nested loop the outer loop from 0 to m and the inner loop from 0 to n.
 Loop counters are i and j.

 - If the values of i and j are both zeroes then mark dp[i][j] as true.
 If the value of i is zero and j is non zero and the j-1 character of B is equal to j-1 character of C the assign dp[i][j] as dp[i][j-1] and similarly if j is 0 then match i-1 th character of C and A and if it matches then assign dp[i][j] as dp[i-1][j].

 - Take three characters x, y, z as (i-1)th character of A and (j-1)th character of B and (i + j – 1)th character of C.

 - if x matches with z and y does not match with z then assign dp[i][j] as dp[i-1][j] similarly if x is not equal to z and y is equal to z then assign dp[i][j] as dp[i][j-1]